Custom Search

 Buildings Ruins Views Other Churches

-Go to the Map The Resevoir Bensafrim - The Reservoir
+The Resevoir Bensafrim - The Reservoir

 Not strictly Bensafrim but it seems to be the nearest town, even though it is some 10 / 15 minutes away.
 A bit of a difficult place to find.
 Road EN125-9 is the best I have at the moment, as I wasn't really following where I was going when I stumbled on this.
 I'll get more details next time.
 A fabulous view and some excellent walking to be had around the waterside.
 Probably the largest expanse of inland water in the Algarve.